gchure/phd/src/chapter_06/section_02_epAI.md

 where $N$ is the number of available promoters in the cell.
-Note that in counting $N$, we do not distinguish between promoters that are on plasmid or chromosomally integrated provided that they both have the same repressor-operator binding energy [@weinert2014].
+Note that in counting $N$, we do not distinguish between promoters that are on plasmid or chromosomaly integrated provided that they both have the same repressor-operator binding energy [@weinert2014].
 The value of $R_{NS}$ is similarly given by
 $$